utopia-rise/fmod-gdextension/README.md

 A Godot C++ GDNative that provides an integration for the FMOD Studio API.

 FMOD is an audio engine and middleware solution for interactive audio in games.
-It has been the audio engine behind many titles such as Transistor, Pyre and Celeste.
+It has been the audio engine behind many titles such as Transistor, Into the Breach and Celeste.
 [More on FMOD's website](https://www.fmod.com/).

 This GDNative exposes most of the Studio API functions to Godot's GDScript and also provides helpers for performing common functions like attaching Studio events to Godot nodes and playing 3D/positional audio. _It is still very much a work in progress and some API functions are not yet exposed._ Feel free to tweak/extend it based on your project's needs.

-**Note:** FMOD provides a C# wrapper for their API which is used in the Unity integration and it is possible to use the same wrapper to build an integration for Godot in C#.
+**Note:** FMOD also provides a C# wrapper for their API which is used in the Unity integration and it is possible to use the same wrapper to build an integration for Godot in C#.
 However do note that this would only work on a Mono build of Godot as C# support is required and performance might not be on the same level as a C++ integration.